Loyelnaz/Data-Structures-And-Algorithms/algorithms/backtracking/README.md

 * Most common problems that can be solved with this type of algorithm is "find all possible ways to do something"
 * This is an optimization on exhaustive search
 * Meaning, abondoning (pruning) a path once it is determined that the path doesn't lead to a solution
+* Imagine if the constraint was that the string could only have vowels:
+  * An exhaustive search would still generate all `26^n` strings, and then check each one for if it only had vowels.
+  * With backtracking, we discard all subtrees that have non-vowels, improving from `O(26^n)` to `O(5^n)`
 * This algo usually results in exponential time complexity, hence should be chosen only in the cases when the input size is small, i.e., n <= ~15
 * It is better than brute-force as we choose only the solution that matches our criteria